 We have already mentioned that consistency is key and it really is.
 Posting once one week and then 5 times the next followed by 0 posts the week after will not help your engagement levels.
 Your followers will begin to expect some sort of pattern from your content.
 4-5 posts per week will keep you in their news feeds just enough to keep you front of mind without being in their newsfeed too much.

 Keeping Your Content Fresh

 This can be tricky.
-Having a really successful post that depicts a beautiful sunset or landscape is great but emulating that is going to be tricky.
-Trying to live up to that expectation is going to be tough.
+Having a really successful post that depicts a beautiful sunset or landscape is great but emulating that is no mean feat.
+Trying to live up to that expectation is going to be tough but it’s a key part of an effective Instagram strategy.
 By the same token, posting the same sort of photos every day is very quickly going to turn off your audience.
 Try and mix up your content.
 If you like to keep it all.
 Informs, you can keep tot he same colour themes, styles of posts etc and post in grids or lines of 3 but that can be hard to keep up if you are trying to run a busy company.
 Instead, keep to a brand image – the same colours, fonts, logos etc. Maybe alternate a photo with a graphic or post a line of photos then a line of graphics etc. Use some of the following ideas for posts:

 - Quality images that need very little explanation

 - Inspirational quotes